Daniela-Padilha/42_libft/README.md

 ## The Norm

-This project is written in accordance to the 42 School's "The Norm" (_Version 4_).
-To review the Norm, [click here](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf).
+This project is written in accordance to the 42 School's ["The Norm"](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf) (_Version 4_).